 I have always been an avid nature enthusiast.
 During my undergraduate studies I was involved in marine mammal research, rescue, and rehabilitation on the northern coast of California.
 Locally I have explored the outdoor educational opportunities at Sauvie Island, on the coast, and in the Columbia River Gorge with a focus on ecological restoration.
 I have found my environmental enthusiasm and experiences have proven to be invaluable when educating my students.

 What sets Mighty Oaks apart from other preschools—besides the chickens—is not only my education and experience, but our impressive community resources.
 In addition to myself, the Mighty Oaks board of directors includes: David Cannon, an AMI certified Montessori school teacher/director; Ann Hirsch, a Reading and Math Intervention Specialist, who serves on a committee to advise the Department of Education on measuring school readiness for preschool and kindergarten students; Sabrina Zeise M.Ed, an early childhood intervention specialist with decades of experience educating young children and their families; Karin Basart, a NE Portland mother of two with a wealth of small business and marketing experience.
+I am involved with PELC (the Portland Early Learning Collaborative) which serves to promote professional development and collaboration amongst early childhood educators in an effort to evaluate and improve our practices.
 I have also collaborated with various Portland elementary schools to develop a curriculum that promotes kindergarten readiness.

 Outside of teaching my hobbies include spending time with my husband while: hiking, camping, climbing trees, traveling, rooting for the portland timbers, antiquing, cooking, baking, gardening, knitting/sewing/quilting (poorly), modern homesteading, and tending to my three chickens (Dorothy, Blanche, and Rose).